MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/slack.md

 ## Customize subscriptions

-The default subscriptions don't have any filters applied, but you often want to customize these subscriptions according to your preferences.
+The default subscriptions don't have any filters applied, but you can customize these subscriptions according to your preferences.
 For instance, you might want to receive notifications only for failed builds or deployments to production.
 You can apply filters to customize which messages you receive in your channel.

 To customize a subscription: